Types of Business Finance

 1. Internal source:

-When the businessman invests his own money (called owner’s capital), and retains a part of the profits earned in the business it constitute the internal sources of finance.
+When the businessman invests his own money (called owner’s capital) and retains a part of the profits earned in the business it constitutes the internal sources of finance.

 2. External source: